How to Personalize a Cold Email to Stand Out to a Customer Success Recruiter

 Starting your email with “Dear Hiring Manager” or “To Whom It May Concern” could make it seem dull and insincere.
 Steer clear of this and find out the recruiter’s name to begin with the title.
 Talking directly to the recruiter shows you’ve done your research.
 It also reveals your character.

-Addressing your email to the recruiter by name shows it’s not a mass message, which can improve response rates.
-It also shows that you are not just sending bulk email templates but are interested in the role and have made a personal connection.
+It is better to address your email to the recruiter by name to demonstrate it is not a mass message and increase the response rates.
+It also demonstrates that you are not simply spamming people with email templates but you are interested in the job and have formed a personal attachment.

 Subtle references to mutual interests can make your greeting more conversational.
 This might sound less formal and more personal, which can yield a reply from the recruiter’s side.